 Affordable Installation

 Unlike steep slopes, flat roofs are very cheap and quite simple to install.
-You’d need less building material and pay for less labor cost.
+You’d need less building material and pay for less labor costs.
 Also, the design of the building plays an important role here.
 If the specs meet with the flat roof, then you will certainly be saving a lot on installation and maintenance.

 Warmer & Cooler

 You will not have to add extra space for the attic compared to steep slopes.
-The airflow gets a way into the attic and thus the cooling or heating system will have to maintain the temperature accordingly.
+The airflow gets away into the attic and thus the cooling or heating system will have to maintain the temperature accordingly.
 On a low steep roof, the surface limits the air, allowing the building to stay cooler in winter and warmer in summer seasons.

 A Multi-purpose Roof

-If you’re intrigued by the extra attic space available in the steep slope roof, know that you can add sun deck space on the low steep roof.
+If you’re intrigued by the extra attic space available on the steep slope roof, know that you can add sun deck space on the low steep roof.
 Now, you can’t add in pitched roofs.
 You can also create a shed over the roof to give and enjoy sunbathing.

 Now, let’s talk a little about the cons of low-steep roofs.